gtvj/gtvj.github.io/objectives-2020-Q3.md

 Objective: Continuously improve my technical skills every week and proactively share my knowledge

-Results for this period: Renew React development skills by completing three React courses and reviewing a recent React textbook.
+Results for this period: Renew development skills in the front end staack for our new platform at work.

 <div class="progress">
 <h3>Progress</h3>